 The scheme is not located within any Air Quality Management Area (AQMA) and no air quality monitoring stations are located in the vicinity of works (Air Quality Scotland).
-The nearest air quality monitoring site to the scheme is located within the town centre of Fort William, approximately 1.7km south of the scheme (Air Quality Scotland).
-Pollution levels in the general vicinity of works are anticipated to be the same or lower than those at the monitoring station due to the scheme being within the less dense urban environment.
+The nearest air quality monitoring site to the scheme is located in Fort William, approximately 34km southwest of the scheme (Air Quality Scotland).
+Pollution levels in the general vicinity of works are anticipated to be lower than those at the monitoring station in Fort William due to the remote nature of the scheme location.